tfresource/tfresource-website/topics/Re_simulating_link_volumes_to_reflect_uncertainty_in_highway_assignment.md

 categories:
   - Network Assignment
 ---
+Editor note:  This topic does not represent standard practice.
+Corrections to volumes estimates from travel models for the purpose of project-level forecating are described in NCHRP Report 765.
+Correction (or "refinement") methods are also described on this site under the general heading of Project-Level Traffic Forecasting.
+Some of these methods relate to screenline adjustment, turning movement adjustment, and OD table estimation from traffic counts.

 In the highway project prioritization process, congestion benefits of capacity-adding highway projects are often calculated by comparing Build and No-Build scenarios using a regional travel demand model, with the results presented as point estimates (i.e., one number) in the congestion scores and Benefit/Cost ratios.
 Although point estimates are easier to communicate and understand, they do not provide any information about the reliability of the results.